ross-nordstrom/cs5860-gear_smarts/report/README.md

  - Makefile             - builds the report
  - sig-alternate.cls    - template defining the structure of the PDF
  - [Paper contents]     - contents of the report
-    - proposal.tex                        - main contents of the paper. includes the other files during build time
+    - report.tex                        - main contents of the paper. includes the other files during build time
     - {motivation, ..., conclusion}.tex - each file represents a section of the paper
     - citations.bib                     - list of citations.
 In ACM, click "BibTeX" then copy/paste the contents of the popup.
 These can be referenced by name
 ```

 ## Building